-The listing process for a Catalist listing could be significantly shorter than a Mainboard listing.
+The listing process for a Catalist listing may be significantly shorter than a Mainboard listing.

-Following the preparation of the necessary documentation to be submitted to the SGX-ST, the sponsor will submit a pre-admission notification containing the prescribed documents, and after receiving clearance from the SGX-ST, will lodge a preliminary offer document with the SGX-ST for posting on its Catalodge website.
+Following the preparation of the necessary documentation to be submitted to the SGX-ST, the sponsor will submit a pre-admission notification containing the prescribed documents.
+After receiving clearance from the SGX-ST, it will lodge a preliminary offer document with the SGX-ST for posting on its Catalodge website.

 The preliminary offer document will be exposed for public comments for a minimum of 14 days.
 Provided that any queries from the public and the SGX-ST are addressed to the SGX-ST's satisfaction, the final offer document will be registered by the SGX-ST and posted on Catalodge.
 The IPO can commence only after the final offer document is registered.
 The offer document is not required to be lodged with or registered by the MAS.